 In your home, you likely have insurance to account for this contingency.
 However, a few items may not be able to be immediately replaced if compromised.
 In those cases, you might keep a backup on hand.

-From an organizational standpoint this is why it’s so important to ensure that your most important data and system configurations are backed up on a defined schedule and that the ability to restore systems and files from backups is regularly tested.
-It’s also why organizations need to take Disaster Recovery and Business Continuity planning so seriously.
+From an organizational standpoint, this is why it’s so important to ensure that your most important data and system configurations are backed up on a defined schedule and that the ability to restore systems and files from backups is regularly tested.
+It’s also why organizations must take Disaster Recovery and Business Continuity planning seriously.

 What are those things that, if lost for a certain duration, would jeopardize revenue, critical services, and your organization’s reputation beyond respective tolerances?
 The answers to this question should help you understand the things that need to be well-considered from a resilience standpoint.

-In summary, a list of cyber recommendations, security vulnerabilities, and other types of remediation can seem overwhelming especially at the conclusion of an exercise or assessment intended to identify all the threats respective to your organization’s landscape.
+In summary, a list of cyber recommendations, security vulnerabilities, and other types of remediation can seem overwhelming, especially at the conclusion of an exercise or assessment intended to identify all threats to your organization’s landscape.
 But it might help to think of each item as fitting into one of the 3 above categories.

 To adequately protect your organization, consider ways to secure your perimeter, thoughtfully control layered defenses, and have your most critical capabilities implemented with the right amount and type of resiliency.
-If you would like help evaluating the security needs of your organization, feel free to contact us below and we would be glad to connect for a discovery call.
+If you would like help to evaluate your organization’s security needs, please get in touch with us below, and we would be glad to connect for a discovery call.

 Glen Willis is a cybersecurity and privacy leader with more than 20 years of experience in the technology industry.
 He has worked across numerous domains from data center operations to software delivery and strategic governance functions.
 He is passionate about helping organizations solve for their most challenging issues and deliver on their most important strategic initiatives.